timkersch/Charlie/README.md

 # Charlie
-A Spotify based music quiz application.
+A music quiz application powered by Spotify.
+Early alpha available on [http://charlie-quiz.herokuapp.com/]

 ## About
 The purpose of the application is to simplify the task of creating, distributing and playing music quizes.